What Are Your Risk Factors for Heart Disease?

 It’s hard to tell who will develop heart disease with 100% certainty.
 However, doctors do know that certain patients are apt to develop it more than others based on their risk factors.
 In order to prevent heart disease, it’s important to find out actually helps develop it.
 So anytime any patient walks in with symptoms of chest pain, these are the risk factors that tend to run through your doctor’s mind when considering the next steps in your evaluation and assessment:

-2. /health-fitness/mens-health/what-is-type-2-diabetes: Elevated blood sugar can cause damage to the lining of the blood vessels.
+- What is Type 2 Diabetes?: Elevated blood sugar can cause damage to the lining of the blood vessels.
 In addition, those with diabetes also tend to suffer from some of the other heart disease risk factors, such as hypertension and obesity (see below).
-If you have diabetes, make sure you’ve listened to my previous podcast on the /health-fitness/prevention/medical-conditions/10-things-every-diabetic-should-do in order to decrease your risk factors as much as possible.
+If you have diabetes, make sure you’ve listened to my previous podcast on the 10 things every diabetic should do in order to decrease your risk factors as much as possible.

-3. /health-fitness/womens-health/8-tips-to-quit-smoking: Cigarettes contain toxins that damage the lining of blood vessels.
+- 8 Tips to Quit Smoking: Cigarettes contain toxins that damage the lining of blood vessels.
 In one study, men who smoked at least 20 cigarettes a day were shown to have a six-times increased risk of suffering from a heart attack and women had a three-times increased risk, compared to those who did not smoke at all.
 So this is one of the most preventable risk factors for heart disease.
-If you want to quit and need help, make sure to listen to my prior episode on /health-fitness/womens-health/8-tips-to-quit-smoking.
+If you want to quit and need help, make sure to listen to my prior episode on 8 tips to quit smoking.

 Table 1: Body Mass Index